LuoRenqiang/ChronoVision/README.md

 This repository contains the official code and evaluation data for the paper **"Seeing Time: Benchmarking Chronological Reasoning and Shortcut Biases in Vision-Language Models"**.

 We introduce **ChronoVision**, a novel benchmark designed to evaluate how Vision-Language Models (VLMs) perceive and reason about time.
 Unlike existing benchmarks that focus on simple frame sequencing, our work delves into:
-- **🕵️‍♂️ Chronological Logic:** Reasoning about historical artifacts and object evolution.
+- **🕵️‍♂️ Chronological Logic:** Reasoning about historical artifacts and modern news.
 - **📰 Cross-Modal Alignment:** Synchronizing visual evidence with time-sensitive news text.
 - **⚠️ Shortcut Bias Detection:** Exposing the "grayscale equals old" heuristic that many SOTA models suffer from.